Redsskull/date-knight/README.md

 ## Acknowledgement
 - We are grateful for Code Institute Hackathon team for facilitating this event and allowing a great team to form.
-- We are grateful for our team-mates for sharing of knowledge and expertise, as well as making the time to collobarate and finish the project.
+- We are grateful for our team-mates for sharing their knowledge and expertise, as well as making the time to collobarate and finish the project.